-One of the biggest factors that attracts talented individuals to the project management profession is the fact that project management is in high demand.
-According to data from the Project Management Institute, the demand for project management professionals is expected to increase by 33 percent by the year 2027.
+One of the biggest factors that attract talented individuals to the project management profession is that project management is in high demand.
+According to data from the Project Management Institute, the demand for project management professionals is expected to increase by 33 percent by 2027.

 2. Competitive salaries

-In addition to being in-demand professionals, project managers also enjoy highly competitive salaries.
+In addition to being in-demand professionals, project managers enjoy highly competitive salaries.

-When working for larger organizations or participating in short-term projects, project managers may also receive other benefits as well.
+Project managers may also receive other benefits when working for larger organizations or participating in short-term projects.
 For instance, top-tier project managers might be awarded bonuses for completing major projects under budget and ahead of schedule.

-While salary projections for less experienced project managers are a bit lower, these professionals still enjoy solid earning potential.
-According to information on Glassdoor, the average project manager salary in the U.S. is approximately $88,907 annually.
+While salary projections for less experienced project managers are slightly lower, these professionals still enjoy solid earning potential.
+According to information on Glassdoor, the average project manager’s salary in the U.S. is approximately $88,907 annually.
 Top earners can make as much as $138K annually, not including any salary incentive plans.